elbamos/largeVis/cran-comments.md

 This is a resubmission of a new release.

 The last submission produced this response:
-It failed to compile on Windows.
-This was a reversion of a fix I'd put in to deal with an upstream change that happened earlier in the week.
-Very sorry about that.
+It failed winbuilder.

 In this version I have:
-* Changed variable type for parameter that caused casting error on some Win32 systems.
+* Changed certain variable types to compile on Windowx 64-bit systems
-* Added tests and test data to resolve several rare bugs that appeared when testing on large datasets.
+* Disabled tests on i386 platform
+* No longer run the sole example that was run before, because it failed on winbuilder on i386 architecture

 * NOTE:  "largeVis" is the correct name of the package and function implementing the LargeVis algorithm.